 - 1. Remove the blade and check the blade wheels.
 Remove any sawdust buildup from the surfaces of the wheels. - 2.
-Install a clean blade and apply the appropriate tension (See Section 2.5). - 3.
-Check that the blade guide inserts are properly adjusted (See Section 3.2). - 4.
-Adjust the idle-side blade wheel horizontally to properly position the blade on the wheels (See Section 5.3). - 5.
-Close the blade housing covers and make sure all persons are clear of the saw head. - 6.
-Turn the key switch to the position #2. - 7.
+Install a clean blade and apply the appropriate tension.
+(See Section 2.5) - 3.
+Adjust the idle-side blade wheel horizontally to properly position the blade on the wheels.
+(See Section 6.3) - 4.
+Close the blade housing covers and make sure all persons are clear of the saw head. - 5.
 Manually spin one of the blade wheels until the blade positions itself on them.